 © Tommaso79 | Dreamstime

-One out of 10 men in the United States will suffer from major depression symptoms at some point during their life.
-The problem is that most men won’t recognize what is happening.
+Depression symptoms in men aren’t always obvious, but they’re there.
+According to recent statistics, one out of 10 men in the United States will suffer from major depression at some point during their life.
+The problem isn’t just with loved ones who don’t pick up on symptoms; most men who are affected won’t recognize what’s happening.

 What do you think after reading this story?
 Do you think Jack might have a mental health disorder like depression?
 Would you recommend he seek professional help?